antublue/test-engine/MIGRATION.md

 ### Arguments

-**The argument paradigm has changed.**

-The `Named` generic interface has been introduced as a replacement.
+The `Named` generic interface allows for naming arguments.

-`@TestEngine.Argument` annotated member variables are required to use `Named`.

 Example: